oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Horizontal-scaling/Horizontal-scaling.md

 (I know you can go direct to the replica sets, but I want to show how they are connected to the deployments)

-You can see our three deployments (Zipkin, storefront and stock manager) and in the Pods column we can see that each has 1 / 1 pods (So one pod running out of a requested one pod to run.)
+You can see our three deployments (Zipkin, storefront and stock manager) and in the Pods column we can see that each has 1 / 1 pods (So one pod running out of a requested one pod to run).
 Click on the storefront deployment for more details.

 ![scaling-deployments-storefront-pre-scale](images/scaling-deployments-storefront-pre-scale.png)